 - Make Ahead Instructions: These cheesecake jars can be made 1-3 days in advance.
 They can be refrigerated in step 7 for up to 3 days before serving.
 You can also make & layer the crust 1-2 days ahead of time.
 Another way to make these cheesecake jars ahead of time is to freeze them before adding the toppings.
 Seal jars with the lids and freeze up to 3 months.
 Thaw in the refrigerator before topping and serving.
 You can also freeze the cheesecake filling as a whole.
 Cover tightly and freeze up to 3 months.
 Thaw in the refrigerator before layering on top of crust.

-- Toppings: Chocolate Ganache, Strawberry Topping, Blueberry Sauce (use the blueberry sauce from my blueberry swirl cheesecake), Whipped Cream, Cherry Pie Filling, Lemon Curd, Salted Caramel
+- Toppings: Chocolate Ganache, Strawberry Topping, Blueberry Sauce, Whipped Cream, Cherry Pie Filling, Lemon Curd, Salted Caramel

 - Garnishes: Fresh berries, chopped fruit, nuts, chocolate chips, lemon slices, lime slices, shredded coconut, sprinkles, mint, or whatever you desire.